The cranberries have not left the grocery stores just yet, so I snagged up a bag to make jam with!

 - 1 apple, any kind, peeled and cut into pieces

 - 1 tbsp lemon juice

 Wash the cranberries.
 Combine all ingredients in a medium saucepan and bring to a boil.
 Simmer over medium-low heat for 30 minutes or so, until you start to see a jam consistency.
 You can do the spoon test by dipping a cold spoon in the jam to see if the jam rolls off like water or is nice and thick.
 It may take longer than 30 minutes or shorter, just kind of depends on the fruit you have at hand.

 Pour the jam into a food processor and let it cool for a few minutes.
 Process until smooth.
-You can strain it in a fine sieve, if you want, but I like seeing little dark bits of cranberries in the jam.
-Hopefully I will figure out how to make a larger batch of this so I can gift it during the holidays in 2013!
+You can strain it through a fine sieve if you want, but I like seeing little dark bits of cranberries in the jam.
+Hopefully, I will figure out how to make a larger batch of this so I can gift it during the holidays in 2013!